evaapavel/diffrfe/README.md

 In case of a relational database, I would use an ORM framework such as Entity Framework Core.

 But maybe a NoSQL database would fit better for this particular service.

+### Add a "lastChanged" time stamp to Diff objects

+The workflow described above implies an option to add a state machine for each Diff.

+Adding a time stamp or maybe even a simple in-memory logging of the state transitions might help with other improvement suggestions.
+See next sections.

+### Implement a clean-up of old requests

+I suppose there won't be any need of querying a Diff's result more than once.
+But even if not, it would be a good idea to perform a memory clean up from time to time.

+So I would take all completed Diff's older than something (a day, a week, a month or alike) and I would remove them from the repo in order to free memory resources used by the app.

+### Asynchronous calculation of diff's

+There might occur a repetitive task (I would fire it once a second, once a minute or so, depending on the average length of the text streams to compare) that would take those Diff objects having already set all "input data" (both Left and Right), but not having any "output data" (the diff result) yet.
+The task would take the objects according to their time stamp from oldest ones to newest ones and start calculating their diff's.

+There would be, of course, much to consider about performance, not intervening with on-going requests and so on, but this might improve the overall performance in cases where the diff operation itself would be costly.